iPollo G1 vs iPollo V1 Mini SE

 Frequently Asked Questions

-Is the iPollo G1 or iPollo V1 Mini SE more profitable?
+Which makes more money, the iPollo G1 or the iPollo V1 Mini SE?

 At the current BTC price and a $0.10/kWh electricity rate, the iPollo V1 Mini SE is more profitable at $-0.28/day compared to $-6.72/day for the iPollo G1.
 Profitability depends heavily on your electricity rate — use the selector above to calculate with your actual costs.